0100Light/teeth-chart/README.md

 A simple app for viewing and creating teeth charts.

-Written with pure HTML and Javascript.
+Written with HTML and Javascript.

 ![cover-image](./img/cover.png)